FranckMorel/lorawan-ebike-security-system/README.md

 The firmware was developed for STM32 ARM microcontrollers using C/C++ with a hardware-oriented and event-driven software architecture.

-In addition to the embedded firmware, the project integrates MQTT-based data forwarding and visualization using OpenHAB for remote monitoring and system interaction.
+The system transmits telemetry data over LoRaWAN to The Things Network (TTN).
+The data is then forwarded via MQTT and visualized in OpenHAB for monitoring and status analysis.

 ---